LizzyonGit/study-buddy/OneDrive/lexicon/individuell/individ/docs/README.md

 2. There is an API-fetch.
 3. The API response is converted to a message.
 4. The message is rendered as a response component.
+5. The page scrolls down to the start of the response message.